 - Conduct comparables analysis and market research to support internal financial analysis

-- Responsible for maintaining up-to-date technical knowledge of financial instruments, market conditions and trends
+- Maintain up-to-date technical knowledge of financial instruments, market conditions, and trends

 To make sure you’re prepared, check out our free financial analyst courses online!